ApiLogicServer/API_Fiddle/readme.md

 You could code all this using Flask and SQLAlchemy... but it would *take a **long** time*.

-In fact, this app was not coded by hand - it was **built using API Logic Server** --  an open source project providing:
+In fact, this system was not coded by hand - it was **created using API Logic Server** --  an open source project providing:

   * **Automatic Creation:** a single command creates the project from your database: SQLAlchemy Models, API, and the Admin App